zencart/documentation/content/user/performance/speed_up_site.md

 Disable this feature by editing ` includes/extra_datafiles/products_viewed_counter.php` and setting `LEGACY_PRODUCTS_VIEWED_COUNTER` to `off`.

+**NOTE:** This is done for you in Zen Cart 1.5.7 and above; this change is only relevant on 1.5.6c and below.

 ### Ensure your images are optimized for your site.

 Specifically, use small images for thumbnails, slightly larger for product pages (`_MED` images), and large detailed images for "click to enlarge" (`_LRG`) images.